AshkanYarmoradi/grafana-ai/DEVELOPMENT.md

 The AI functionality is implemented using GenKit and Google's Gemini models:

-- **grafanaFlow.ts**: Defines the main AI flow that processes user questions
+- **grafanaFlow.ts**: Defines the main AI flow that processes user questions, with dashboard caching
-- **tools.ts**: Defines tools for interacting with Grafana (listDatasources, queryDatasource)
+- **tools.ts**: Defines tools for interacting with Grafana (listDashboards, getDashboard, getDashboardPanelData)
 - **grafanaApi.ts**: Implements the Grafana API client with error handling and retries
-- **constants.ts**: Contains configuration constants and prompt templates
+- **constants.ts**: Contains configuration constants, AI model selection, and prompt templates
 - **utils.ts**: Utility functions for formatting prompts and handling errors

 ### 3. API Routes (src/app/api)